nodejs/node/doc/api/deprecations.md

 Type: End-of-life

-Use of the [`crypto.pbkdf2()`][] API without specifying a digest was deprecated in Node.js 6.0 because the method defaulted to using the non-recommendend `'SHA1'` digest.
+Use of the [`crypto.pbkdf2()`][] API without specifying a digest was deprecated in Node.js 6.0 because the method defaulted to using the non-recommended `'SHA1'` digest.
 Previously, a deprecation warning was printed.
 Starting in Node.js 8.0.0, calling `crypto.pbkdf2()` or `crypto.pbkdf2Sync()` with an undefined `digest` will throw a `TypeError`.